strimzi/proposals/028-service-binding.md

 Naming of secret keys:

 The names for the keys given above match what is currently provided in other secrets created by Strimzi.
-The service binding specification does included some suggested fields for certificates, but they do not satisfy the requirements of an application connecting to Strimzi.
+The service binding specification does include some suggested fields for certificates, but they do not satisfy the requirements of an application connecting to Strimzi.
 These fields could be proposed back to the Service Binding specification.

 An alternative approach for naming is to name the fields to match the use, for example `ca` -> `truststore` (`truststore.crt`, `truststore.p12`, `truststore.password`), `user` -> `keystore` (`keystore.p12`, `keystore.password`, `keystore.crt`, `keystore.key`)